natoriamilligan/aws-multi-tier-terraform/README.md

 ## 🚧 Troubleshooting
 - Originally I had created several data blocks that I thought I could reference in resource blocks but Terraform would not accept them.
 It preferred me to reference resources instead for ACM certificates and hosted zones so I had to delete those data blocks and revise the resource blocks to reference the direct resources.
-- When I ran the terraform apply command it tookan extremely long time for the certifications to be validated.
+- When I ran the terraform apply command it took an extremely long time for the certifications to be validated.
 I realized that I had not added the name servers to the Domain Registrar I used to create my domain.
 I had to stop Terraform for a while and rerun Terraform apply to finish creating the rest of my infrastructure.
 - I did not set the content type for the S3 objects so my browser was downloading the index.html file.
 So, I added content types for each file but I also rebuilt my React app at the same time and used Terraform to upload.
 I had to research to find out that Terraform will not reupload objects if keys are the same.
 So, my website was still not working.
 I had to add a source_hash argument to the s3 bucket object resource block for Terraform to read the contents of the objects to check for changes and then reupload.